+BLACKCATS HIT THE FIELD

+- page All

+briefs

+Police find 116 pot plants at Pike home

 by SHELDON COMPTON STAFF WRITER

-BRUSHY - State police followed an anony-mous tip to a large mari-juana find late last week in juana find late last week in Pike County.
+BRUSHY - State police followed an anonymous tip to a large marijuana find late last week in Pike County.

 State police officers discovered more than 100 marijuana plants in the Brushy area this past Thursday.
 Officers said the plants, which numbered at 116 in total, were found in and around a residence in the area.

-There was no word offered on who the lived at the residence or if they might be suspects in the investigation, and police rinight be suspects in the investigation, and police had not named a suspect had not plant and not plant and police had not plant as the plant as the plant as the plant as the plant and plant and asts, see countytimes.com nside
+There was no word offered on who the lived at the residence or if they might be suspects in the investigation, and police had not named a suspect in connection to the plants as of Tuesday.

-For up-to-the-minute

-Obituaries A2

-Opinion A4

-Sports

-Classifieds A11

-Lifestyles B1

-Calendar B2

-Idealth and different add a Wednesday, July 15, 2009
+Pikeville Post 9 Troopers Jimmy Nolte, Hoyt Smith and Jacob Stinnett located the plants, which were all confiscated after the find.

+Anyone with information they feel could help lead to an arrest in the case should contact the Kentucky State Police at (606) 433-7711.

+2 DAY FORECAST

+Today

+High: 82 • Low: 63 Tomorrow

+For up-to-the-minute forecasts, see floydcountytimes.com inside Obituaries.....A2 Opinion......A4 Sports......A7 Classifieds ......A11 Lifestyles .....B1 Calendar.....B2

+Wednesday, July 5 0007323 02/20/2018 hallfindladidadahaladaladahallindlad

+Prestonsburg 886.9494; 377.7785

+Member KPA

+Volume 83, Issue 73 • 75 Cents

 Smoke ban moves closer to passage

+by SHELDON COMPTON STAFF WRITER

-PRESTONSBURG - From early draft to first reading, the city of Prestonsburg is one step closer to a new law that would ban smoking in public buildings.
+PRESTONSBURG - From early draft to first reading, the city of Prestonsburg is one step closer to a new law that would ban smoking in public

-The Prestonsburg City Council gave the first reading during its regular meeting Monday evening before both supporters and those opposing such an ordinance.
+The Prestonsburg City Council gave the first reading during its regular meeting Monday evening before both supporters and those opposing such an

-porters and those opporters and those ordinance.

 At issue Monday was the call for an

-exemption for bingo parlors in city limits, namely Court Street Bingo in downstrown.
+exemption for bingo parlors in city limits, namely Court Street Bingo in downtown.
 Since the council first approved the drafting of an ordinance to ban smoking in public buildings, this has been the hot button issue.

 "If you pass this, not only does the bingo hall lose, but the city of Prestonsburg loses," said Mary Stephens, a resident who runs two games at Court Street Bingo.
-"In the last five years, we've raised \$550,000 five years for shooting death
+"In the last five years, we've raised \$550,000

 (See SMOKE BAN, page six)

-Brother gets

-PRESTONSBURG - Terry Tuttle, the McDowell man arged last year for murder in connection to the shooting ath of his brother, David Tuttle, will now serve five death of his brother, Davio Tuttic, will now serve incycars in prison.

-Tuttle pleaded guilty to one count of reckless homicide, an amended charge.
-He was originally charged with nurder, but had claimed a gun he used to kill his brother during an argument at their mother's apartment at Minnie accidentally went off.

-David Tuttle later died from a gunshot wound to the band.

-head.

-Tuttle's claim that the gun fired accidentally was something prosecutors said could have been the case once they examined ballistic reports in the case.
-This figured in the by JARRID DEATON for November

-Murder trial reset

-PRESTONSBURG - The jury trial originally sched-uled on Monday for a Harold man charged with murder for the 2008 death of 63-year-old Loretta Elswick in a automobile accident has been rescheduled for

-Members of the Floyd County Floyd County Coalition were on hand for a first reading of an ordinance that would see smoking banned in public places within city limits.
-The population are those seeking an exemption for bingo halls.
+Members of the Floyd County Breathe Easy Coalition were on hand for a first reading of an ordinance that would see smoking banned in public places within city limits.
+The group's main opposition are those seeking an exemption for bingo halls.

+photo by Sheldon Compton

-BETTER LATE THAN NEVER
+BETTER LATE THAN